 1) As much as possible, save things digitally.
 You can cut down on the clutter in your office by saving files and other data digitally, instead of devoting shelves, drawers and cabinet space to storage.
-IT experts can help you find the best ways to keep your data secure, well-organized and easily retrievable.
+For a perfect business office IT experts can help you find the best ways to keep your data secure, well-organized and easily retrievable.

 2) Organize your cables.
 Cables from computing devices and other machines can make a mess of your office if they don’t follow an optimal layout.
 You don’t want people tripping on computer or printer cables.
 And you don’t want a tangle of wires overtaking the surface of your desk.
 Optimizing your cable configuration will ensure that your office is neater and that the cables themselves are better protected from wear and tear.
 Furthermore, if you keep your cables well-organized, you’ll have an easier time replacing them or moving them whenever you need to.

 3) Regulate the office atmosphere.
 Adequate ventilation, well-regulated humidity levels, and proper temperature control are important not only for your employees, but for your computer hardware.
 You’ll reduce the chances of your computers overheating or experiencing other problems involving temperature, dust and moisture levels.